muut/language/README.md

 `test.html?ru`

 The client should now use your language.
+Note that you should serve the test.html file from a local webserver (localhost) and not directly from the file system (file:// protocol).
+This way the avatars are displayed correctly and you can debug the language of the authentication pieces too.

 *Note* If you see badly rendered characters then the language file is not encoded in UTF-8 format.
 These commands fixes the issue in OSX: